tryton/trytond/doc/reports.rst

 Tryton can generate dynamic reports in many formats from report and style templates.
-The reports are generated in one step as follows: a report template in a special file format, explained later, is interpolated with dynamic data and placed into document of the same file format.
+The reports are generated in one step as follows: a report template in a special file format, explained later, is interpolated with dynamic data and placed into a document of the same file format.
 Tryton's ability to generate documents in this way allows documents to be generated for any editor that supports the Open Document Format which can be converted to third party formats, such as PDF.
 Extra libraries are required for this, see INSTALL for more information.

 Report Templates
 ****************